viniciuscavalcantte/Fractal-Art/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it as you see fit.
 Refer to the LICENSE file for more details.
 ## Note
-.This project was inspired by the beauty of fractal mathematics.
+This project was inspired by the beauty of fractal mathematics.